 Financial management details and systems: this is a big one.
 This is where you’ll share with the franchisee your past, current, projected and anticipated financial results as part of your relationship with them, provide for accurate financial management, share the systems you have in place for financial monitoring and compliance and other relevant details.
 This is an important one when it comes to confidentiality and the Legalities section above will come in handy at this point.

-Monitoring: ongoing monitoring of how the franchisee performs their duties in terms of their responsibilities as outlined in point 1 above is crucial for a successful relationship.
+Monitoring: ongoing monitoring of how the franchisee performs their duties in terms of their responsibilities as outlined in point one above is crucial for a successful relationship.
 Monitoring can take several shapes – from financial monitoring to the implementation and carrying out of services that require industry compliance and compliance with the standards of the parent franchise.

 Complaints management: unfortunately, it does happen that some clients are displeased with a service that they’ve received from your franchisee and this is where you need to put in place proper procedures for how complaints and disputes are handled.
 From regular monitoring on social media to ensuring you have the right insurance cover for a legal claim against you – these elements are essential.